jgarzik/sqawk/doc/sql_reference.md

 - Multi-column sorting
 - Table-qualified column names
 - Cross joins and inner joins through WHERE conditions
+- Support for custom field separators with -F option
+- Compatible with CSV, TSV, and custom-delimited files

 ## Writeback Behavior

-Modified tables are only written back to CSV files if:
+Modified tables are only written back to their source files if:
 - The `--write` (or `-w`) flag is explicitly provided
 - The table was actually modified by an SQL operation (INSERT, UPDATE, DELETE)

+When writing data back:
+- The original file format (CSV, TSV, or custom delimiter) is preserved
+- Header rows are maintained
+- Column order is preserved
+- Data types are formatted appropriately based on the original values

 Without the `--write` flag, source files remain untouched regardless of operations performed.
+This allows for exploratory data analysis without the risk of modifying source files.

 ---